MicrosoftDocs/win32/desktop-src/shell/notification-area.md

 ---
-Description: 'The notification area is a portion of the taskbar that provides a temporary source for notifications and status.' ms.assetid: 'D37E2BF7-1887-4780-81AD-85B2117321E4'
+Description: The notification area is a portion of the taskbar that provides a temporary source for notifications and status. ms.assetid: D37E2BF7-1887-4780-81AD-85B2117321E4
-title: Notifications and the Notification Area
+title: Notifications and the Notification Area ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Notifications and the Notification Area